lloydde/sdc-1/docs/developer-guide/coal-setup.md

 CoaL will now install based on the configuration parameters entered above.
-Installation has been observed to take up to 20 minutes, particularly if slow laptop HDD.
+Installation has been observed to take up to 20 minutes, particularly if installing on a laptop hard disk drive.

 ### Screenshots

-- CoaL Grub Boot Menu:
+CoaL Grub Boot Menu:

 ![CoaL Grub Boot Menu](../img/coal-grub-menu.png)

-- If while booting it stays just showing a cursor then you might have forgotten to redirect the console (see above):
+If while booting it stays just showing a cursor then you might have forgotten to redirect the console (see above):

 ![kvm warning on boot](../img/coal-only-cursor.png)

-- On boot, being in a virtual environment, you'll receive CPU and KVM warnings:
+On boot, being in a virtual environment, you'll receive CPU and KVM warnings:

 ![kvm warning on boot](../img/coal-boot-warnings.png)

-- Verify configuration:
+Verify configuration:

 ![Configuration displayed on console for verification.](../img/coal-verify-configuration.png)

-- On a Mac, you will be prompted to enter your admin password, so that the VM can monitor all network traffic.
+On a Mac, you will be prompted to enter your admin password, so that the VM can monitor all network traffic.
 You may receive this popup a few times:

 ![Mac system dialog confirming VM can monitor all network traffic.](../img/coal-mac-vm-monitor-all-network-traffic.png)

-- The next phase of installation completes with notification of a reboot:
+The next phase of installation completes with notification of a reboot:

 ![Reboot message shown on console.](../img/coal-will-reboot.png)

-- The final phase of installation, setup, is the longest and does not show the progress at the beginning of it.
-You may see either:
+The final phase of installation, setup, is the longest and does not show the progress at the beginning of it.
+You may see either just a cursor on the login page or a login prompt:

-A)

 !["Welcome to SDC7!" message on console.](../img/coal-welcome-sdc7.png)

-B)
+or

 ![Login prompt on console.](../img/coal-headnode-login-prompt.png)

-- After sometime you will see, preparing for setup:
+After sometime you will see "preparing for setup":

 !["preparing for setup..." on console.](../img/coal-preparing-for-setup.png)

-- Finally, when setup is complete you'll see:
+Finally, you'll see "Setup complete":

 !["Setup complete on console."](../img/coal-setup-complete.png)

 ## Post Installation

-After setup is complete you should be able to SSH into your CoaL on the "admin" network.
+After setup is complete you should be able to ssh into your CoaL using the admin network headnode IP address you configured.
 Example:

 ```bash
 ssh root@10.99.99.7  # password 'rootpass'